 Most other types of alcohol contain more calories per serving than vodka.

-While exact calorie counts depend on the brand and presence of flavoring, other popular types of alcohol contain about:
+While exact calorie counts depend on the brand and presence of flavoring, other popular types of alcohol

 - 153 calories per 12-ounce serving of beer